 Since 2005, Pie Ranch has operated as a working farm, hosting youth from regional high schools to participate in farm-based programs and activities.
 Based on their belief that the promise of pie would encourage urban youth and adults to come discover the beauty and importance of our rapidly disappearing farms, co-directors and husband and wife, Nancy and Jered, created their first animal and crop plans based on the necessary ingredients for a pumpkin pie, and eggs, milk, winter squash and wheat were some of the first additions to the new farm operation.

-Today, Pie Ranch is home to a flock of AWA-certified laying hens which supply pasture-raised eggs for the farm’s educational work by encouraging youth from the San Francisco Bay Area to understand and appreciate where their food comes from and the importance of high-welfare, sustainable farming and healthy eating.
+Today, Pie Ranch is home to a flock of Certified AWA laying hens which supply pasture-raised eggs for the farm’s educational work by encouraging youth from the San Francisco Bay Area to understand and appreciate where their food comes from and the importance of high-welfare, sustainable farming and healthy eating.
 Jered and Nancy see AWA certification as an important tool in educating visitors to their farm about the health, welfare, and environmental benefits of raising animals on pasture.
-“We value education about and promotion of better treatment of the domesticated animals that are part of our food supply,” Jered explains.
-“Partnering with AWA increases the likelihood that visitors to Pie Ranch will come away with a better understanding of healthier and more humane practices and change their buying behaviors in support of farms and ranches that are AWA-certified.”
+“We value education about and promotion of better treatment for the domesticated animals that are part of our food supply,” Jered explains.
+“Partnering with AWA increases the likelihood that visitors to Pie Ranch will come away with a better understanding of healthier and more humane practices and change their buying behaviors in support of farms and ranches that are Certified AWA.”

 AWA certification verifies that laying hens at Pie Ranch are raised according to the highest welfare standards, outdoors on pasture where they can perform their natural behaviors, like pecking and scratching for bugs and insects.
-In addition to their concerns for animal welfare, Nancy and Jered were inspired to practice pasture-based managements as an integral part of the farm’s fertility management for their crops.
+In addition to their concerns for animal welfare, Nancy and Jered were inspired to practice pasture-based management as an integral part of the farm’s fertility management for their crops.
 Every three to four years, the pasture and cropping areas are rotated at Pie Ranch, allowing the crops to benefit from the accumulated natural fertility left behind by their animals’ manure.